-An OpenClaw bot is a long-running, autonomous AI agent powered by a frontier LLM.
-Each instance maintains a persistent local workspace and comprises four subsystems: \begin{enumerate} \item \textbf{LLM reasoning core.} The central inference engine processes all inputs, including system prompts, user messages, tool outputs, and channel messages, within a unified context window.
+Modern autonomous agent ecosystems share a common architectural pattern comprising four subsystems.
+These subsystems are described in general terms, using OpenClaw~\cite{openclaw2025}, one of the largest deployments with over 40,000 active instances\footnote{As reported by project telemetry in April 2026.}, as a concrete reference implementation.
+Each agent instance maintains a persistent local workspace and comprises: \begin{enumerate} \item \textbf{LLM reasoning core.} The central inference engine processes all inputs, including system prompts, user messages, tool outputs, and channel messages, within a unified context window.
 All ingested tokens influence subsequent generation regardless of provenance. \item \textbf{Tool execution layer.} The agent can invoke shell commands, file I/O, web content retrieval, and cross-platform messaging APIs (Telegram, Discord, WhatsApp, and others).
-While optional exec-approval allow-lists and file-scope restrictions exist, the default configuration dispatches tool calls based solely on the LLM's reasoning without secondary authorisation. \item \textbf{Configuration and persistent state.} The agent's behaviour is governed by a set of Markdown workspace files loaded into the system prompt at every session initialisation. \texttt{SOUL.md} defines the agent's personality, values, and behavioural philosophy; \texttt{AGENTS.md} serves as the operational manual, specifying procedural rules, workflow steps, and session-start procedures.
+While optional execution-approval allow-lists and file-scope restrictions exist, the default configuration dispatches tool calls based solely on the LLM's reasoning without secondary authorization. \item \textbf{Configuration and persistent state.} The agent's behaviour is governed by a set of Markdown workspace files loaded into the system prompt at every session initialization. \texttt{SOUL.md} defines the agent's personality, values, and behavioral philosophy; \texttt{AGENTS.md} serves as the operational manual, specifying procedural rules, workflow steps, and session-start procedures.
 Users commonly configure action-oriented directives (e.g., ``default to action, not permission'') in these files.
 Below these, memory files store accumulated knowledge, and third-party skill packages define additional capabilities.
 These third-party skill extensions are accessed through the community marketplace, ClawHub.
-All files are injected into the system prompt at load time with uniform trust and no integrity verification. \item \textbf{Personality and guardrails.} \texttt{SOUL.md} defines the agent's personality, values, tone, and behavioural boundaries through natural-language instructions.
-Although the framework offers optional programmatic controls (exec-approval lists, file-scope restrictions, sandboxing), these require explicit configuration and are not universally adopted in practice. \end{enumerate}
+All files are injected into the system prompt at load time with uniform trust and no integrity verification. \item \textbf{Personality and guardrails.} \texttt{SOUL.md} defines the agent's personality, values, tone, and behavioral boundaries through natural-language instructions.
+Although the framework offers optional programmatic controls (execution-approval lists, file-scope restrictions, sandboxing), these require explicit configuration and are not universally adopted in practice. \end{enumerate}

 This architecture establishes an implicit trust hierarchy.
 The bootstrap workspace files (\texttt{SOUL.md}, \texttt{AGENTS.md}) occupy the highest tier: their directives are injected into the system prompt and treated as authoritative by the LLM, granting broad execution authority.
 Skill definitions occupy a medium tier, and memory files the lowest.
 The absence of enforced boundaries between tiers creates conditions for cross-tier privilege escalation.